[Bond Investment Guide] How to Buy Bonds in Hong Kong?

 Auction once a week

-No interest paid before maturity
+No dividend paid before maturity

 Within 10 years

-U.S. Treasury Bonds (English: U.S. Treasury Bonds)
+U.S. Treasury Bonds (English: U.S. Treasury Bonds, abbreviated as T-Bonds)

 10–30 years